Part of the business district on North Howe St., Southport's main street.

 W. Brunswick St. Pier extends into the Old Yacht Basin providing a popular fishing and resting spot.

-The mermaid of Howe Street stands watch in the Business District of Southport.
+The Mermaid of Howe Street stands watch in the Business District of Southport.

 More to see of Southport on the People page.
 Click any button to continue.